devlorz/100-days-of-code/log.md

 ### Day 68: March 29, Wednesday

-**Today's Progress**: Set wallet amout every time when setting transaction amount
+**Today's Progress**: Set wallet amout every time transaction amount is set

 **Thoughts** A lot of works to do!